 Start with an honest evaluation of your existing data architecture.
 Most organizations find significant blind spots during this process.

-Map out your current data flows to spot bottlenecks and manual intervention points.
-And document your governance processes carefully.
+Map out your current data flows to spot bottlenecks and manual intervention points, and document your governance processes carefully.

-Once you have done this assessment, you should have a clearer picture of which trends you can address immediately, and which ones need foundational improvements first.
+Once you have done this assessment, you should have a clearer picture of which trends you can address immediately and which ones need foundational improvements first.

 Your current PIM system may not support the modular approach you need for composable architecture.

-Start by evaluating your API capabilities.
+Start by evaluating your API capabilities:

 Then assess your cloud infrastructure readiness.
 Composable architecture works best with cloud-native deployment models that can scale individual components independently.